aws-samples/serverless-stream-processing-at-scale/0_SetUp/README.md

 using an organization's account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.

-### CloudFormation
+### Deploy CloudFormation

-[AWS CloudFormation][cloudformation] allows you to model your entire infrastructure with a JSON or YAML template.
-For this workshop, you will be deploying the architecture for all three modules with CloudFormation, and then you will walk through a streaming pattern in each module.
+[AWS CloudFormation][cloudformation] allows you to deploy infrastructure by defining an architecture in a JSON or YAML template.
+For this workshop, you will be deploying the architecture for all three modules with one CloudFormation template, and then you will walk through a streaming pattern in each module.

 1. Go to the AWS Management Console and type **CloudFormation** in the **Find Services** search bar.
 Click enter to go to the CloudFormation console.